tjaekel/Teesny_4_1/README.md

 ## Python Script
-A Python script to use server on port 80 is added: fire MCU commands from an interactrive Python command loop (like TELNET).<br>
+A Python script to use server on port 80 is added: fire MCU commands from an interactive Python command loop (like TELNET).<br>
 Modify the IP address in Python script for your MCU (DHCP is used - different IP address).<br>
-The port 80 is based on QNEthernet TCP server (as native TCP server), running as a TeensyThread.<br>
+The port 80 is based on QNEthernet TCP server (as native TCP server), running as a FreeRTOS thread.<br>
-Python can send HTTP (TEXT) requests or BINARY (with command length field).
+Python can send HTTP (TEXT) requests or BINARY (with command and length field).

 ## Prerequisites
 This project uses now FreeRTOS, not TeensyThreads anymore! (needed for GPIO interrupts without polling)